-This recipe is a twist on a Gordon Ramsey classic.
-Rather than baking field mushrooms in the oven with the ricotta, we have switched it up to fry off small or sliced mushrooms in the pan with the venison for extra meaty flavour and instead have baked the ricotta onto the toast to hit the same moreish flavour notes.
+This recipe is a classic!
+Fry off small or sliced mushrooms in the pan with the venison for extra meaty flavour and bake the ricotta on the toast to hit moreish flavour notes!

 400g venison fillet medallions